aisingapore/PeekingDuck/CONTRIBUTING.md

 ## Code of Conduct

-Please take a look at our [code of conduct](CODE_OF_CONDUCT.md) and adhere to the rules.
-Note that actions will be taken against individuals who violate our rules.
+The PeekingDuck team enforces a [code of conduct](CODE_OF_CONDUCT.md) to foster an open and welcoming environment for the community.

-## Types of Contribution
+## Types of Contributions

-Help us keep discussions focused by checking if there already exists a thread pertaining to your issue before creating a thread.
-Duplicate threads will be redirected to existing ones.
+We welcome all types of contributions to grow and make PeekingDuck better.

 ### Report a Bug

-Create an issue on our [issues tracker](https://github.com/aimakerspace/PeekingDuck/issues) and tag the issue as a bug.
+Before you report a new bug, do check our [issues tracker](https://github.com/aimakerspace/PeekingDuck/issues) to ensure that the problem hasn't already been reported.
+If it has, just leave a comment on the existing issue, instead of creating a new issue.
+If it has not been reported, file a new issue and tag it as a bug.
 In the issue, please provide a short description of the bug and the steps required to replicate it.

 Useful Information
-- Operating System   (mac/win/linux)
+- Operating System (MacOS/Windows/Linux)
-- Python Environment (venv/pyenv)
+- Python environment (venv/pyenv/conda) and dependencies
 - Step by step information to recreate the bug

-### Community Discussions

-Join us in our [discussion board](https://github.com/aimakerspace/PeekingDuck/discussions).
-Post your thread regarding

-- Questions on the project
-- Suggestions/features requests
-- Projects built using our project
+### New Nodes and Features

+If you've created new custom nodes that you'd like to showcase to the community, feel free to do so in our [community discussion channels](#community-discussions).
+If we find these nodes useful and aligned with PeekingDuck's direction, we'll work with you to incorporate them into the core PeekingDuck package!

+If you have suggestions for new **non-node** PeekingDuck features, please open an [issue](https://github.com/aimakerspace/PeekingDuck/issues), describe the feature and why it could be useful to PeekingDuck users.

 ### Code Contributions